Cold Water River, Stream, Pool

 Depending on its habitat, bull trout can grow up to 30 inches and can weigh up to 30 pounds.

 Bull trout are a good indicator of water conditions and the environment.
 They need clean, cold water, low amounts of silt, and unobstructed streams.
 Bull trout are predators that are known to eat juvenile or smaller fish.
 They also eat aquatic insects.
 Eyes of bull trout are located on the upper side, making it easy to locate the prey above.
 When ready to spawn, males show the superb coloration of the body. • The bull trout can live from 10 – 12 years.

 The bull trout population can be found in cold clear streams, lakes, and medium to large rivers.
 They prefer deep pools and slow backwater areas.
 They are usually found at the body of water floor.

 For spin casting, use minnows, jigs, crankbaits, spinners, and spoons.
-Big streamers, eggs, and flesh patterns can be effective for fly fishing.
+Big streamers can be effective for fly fishing.